-The conference will take place on October 18–20, 2021 in a on- and offline format in the Green and White Halls of the Russian Institute for the History of Art (St. Petersburg, Isaakievskaya Square, 5), as well as on the Zoom platform.
+The conference will take place on October 18–20, 2021 in a on- and offline format in the Green and White Halls of the Russian Institute for the History of the Arts (St. Petersburg, Isaakievskaya Square 5), as well as on the Zoom platform.

 Based on the results of the conference in 2021, it is planned to publish a collection of articles.
-The deadline for the submission of publication’s materials is September, 1, 2021.
 The technical requirements for the articles: main text up to 40.000 characters, the abstracts in Russian and English — up to 150 words each.
 The technical requirements, details and deadlines for submitting materials for publication will be posted in the second information letter.

 The organizing committee